-For some unknown reason, during the tests I created a bridge in which the traffic was not forwarded from one port to the others.
-I tried to debug what was happening, whether it was affected by ebtables, iptables, etc. and found no reason.
+During the tests I created a bridge in which the traffic was not forwarded from one port to the others.
+I tried to debug what was happening, whether it was affected by ebtables, iptables, etc. and at first I found no reason.

 I was able to solve it by following the advice in this post.
 In fact, I did not trusted on it and rebooted, and while some of the settings were set to 1, it worked from then on.